 (2019, Leeds @Harrogate) Radiographic and CT characteristics of coronoid fractures and inter-observer reliability of coronoid fracture classification: PA Cameron; H Syed; J Phadnis, Brighton and Sussex University Hospitals NHS Trust, Brighton

-- The Paul Calvert Endeavour prize - awarded to the presenter of the best paper from either a small institution or one with no established shoulder fellow.
+- The Paul Calvert Endeavour prize - awarded at the discretion of the Education Committee to the presenter of the best paper and/or research completed with limited resources.

 (2019, Leeds @Harrogate) In-vivo randomised control study of the bone response of all-suture anchors to biocomposite anchors in the glenoid: C Stewart; H Raja; E Torrance; L Funk, HCA The Wilmslow Hospital & University of Manchester, Manchester